-Other SPAs close to the survey site are Troup, Pennan and Lion's Heads SPA (c.
-23.5 km to the north west), which is designated for species Razorbill, Northern fulmar, Black-legged kittiwake, seabird assemblage, common guillemot, and herring gull, as well as marine area habitats.
-Ythan Estuary, Sands of Forvie and Meikle Loch is a proposed SPA (pSPA) (c.
-18 km to the south) with the aim of protecting species Little tern, Waterfowl assemblage, common tern, Pink-footed goose, and Sandwich tern, as well as habitats tidal rivers, estuaries, mud flats, sand flats, lagoons, salt marshes, sand pastures, salt steppes.
+Other SPAs close to the survey site are Troup, Pennan and Lion's Heads SPA located approximately 23.5 km to the north west, which is designated for species Razorbill, Northern fulmar, Black-legged kittiwake, seabird assemblage, common guillemot, and herring gull, as well as marine area habitats.
+Ythan Estuary, Sands of Forvie and Meikle Loch is a SPA is located 18 km to the south and aims to protect species such as Little tern, Waterfowl assemblage, common tern, Pink-footed goose, and Sandwich tern, as well as habitats tidal rivers, estuaries, mud flats, sand flats, lagoons, salt marshes, sand pastures, salt steppes.
 These are considered to be out-with the area of any potential disturbance associated with the pipeline surveys and so have not been assessed further.